How to Sign Up for MCAT: Quick Guide for Aspiring Med Students

 Creating an AAMC Account

-To register for the MCAT, students must first create an AAMC account.
+To register for the MCAT, getting that AAMC account is a must.

-This account is essential for the entire application process.
+This account is like your VIP pass for the whole application scene.

 The Role of the AAMC Fee Assistance Program